playframework/playframework/documentation/manual/working/scalaGuide/main/json/ScalaJson.md

 > Note: The following examples are applied to the JsValue structure created in previous examples.

 ### Simple path `\`

-Applying the `\` operator to a `JsValue` will return the property corresponding to the field argument, supposing this is a JsObject.
+Applying the `\` operator to a `JsValue` will return the property corresponding to the field argument, supposing this is a `JsObject`.

 @[traverse-simple-path](code/ScalaJsonSpec.scala)

 ### Recursive path `\\`

 Applying the `\\` operator will do a lookup for the field in the current object and all descendants.

 @[traverse-recursive-path](code/ScalaJsonSpec.scala)

 ### Index lookup (for JsArrays)

 You can retrieve a value in a `JsArray` using an apply operator with the index number.

 @[traverse-array-index](code/ScalaJsonSpec.scala)